Petri Nets Based on Lawvere Theories: Introduction

-To justify our definition of $\law{Q}$-nets we take a similar tack.
+To justify our definition of $\law{Q}$-nets, we take a similar tack.
 We show that every $\law{Q}$-net presents a free model of the Lawvere theory $\law{Q}$ in $\Cat$ by constructing an adjunction

-where $\qCat{\law{Q}}$ is a particular subcategory of $\Mod(\law{Q}, \Cat)$; the models of $\law{Q}$ in $\Cat$ chosen to match the inherent freeness in the places of $\law{Q}$-nets.
-This means that the objects of the categories in $\qCat{\law{Q}}$ must form a free model of $\law{Q}$ and the functors in $\qCat{\law{Q}}$ must have an object component which is the unique extension of a function between generating sets.
-To turn a $\law{Q}$-net into a free model of $\law{Q}$ in $\Cat$, there are three steps which must be completed: \begin{itemize} \item Identity transitions must be freely added for every place, \item the transitions of the $\law{Q}$-net must be freely closed under the operations of $\law{Q}$ and, \item the transitions must be freely closed under composition and quotiented to satsify the axioms of a category. \end{itemize} Thus the adjunction $F_{\law{Q}} \dashv U_{\law{Q}}$ is constructed as the composite of three smaller adjunctions corresponding to these three steps.
+where $\Mod(\law{Q}, \Cat)$ is the category of models of $\law{Q}$ in $\Cat$.
+To turn a $\law{Q}$-net into a free model of $\law{Q}$ in $\Cat$, there are two steps which must be completed: \begin{itemize} \item the transitions of the $\law{Q}$-net must be freely closed under the operations of $\law{Q}$, and \item the transitions must be freely turned into a category by freely adding identities and composites. \end{itemize} Thus the adjunction $F_{\law{Q}} \dashv U_{\law{Q}}$ is constructed as the composite of two smaller adjunctions corresponding to these steps.
 This adjunction defines an operational semantics for $\law{Q}$-nets.
-The objects and morphisms in the free $\law{Q}$-category on a $\law{Q}$-net represent all the possible firings which can be built using composition and the operations and axioms of the Lawvere theory $\law{Q}$.
+The objects and morphisms in the free $\law{Q}$-category on a $\law{Q}$-net represent all the possible firing sequences which can be built using composition and the operations and axioms of the Lawvere theory $\law{Q}$.

 An outline of this paper is as follows: \begin{itemize}